 - I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a) A cardiovascular disease fellowship must function as an integral part of an ACGME-accredited residency in internal medicine.
-(Core) - I.B.1.b)
+(Core) - I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited residency program in either obstetrics and gynecology or urology.
+(Core)